Symplectic Frieze Patterns: Introduction

 \section{Introduction}

-The notion of frieze patterns goes back to Coxeter in the early 70's, \cite{Cox}.
+The notion of friezes goes back to Coxeter in the early 70's~\cite{Cox}.
 Friezes are arrays of numbers where neighboring values are related by a local arithmetic rule modeled on the group $\SL_{2}$.
-Coxeter's friezes are surprisingly connected to many classical areas of mathematics such as projective geomety, number theory, enumerative combinatorics, \cite{Cox}, \cite{CoCo}.
-Many variants of friezes have been recently studied in connection with more fields: cluster algebras, quiver representations, moduli spaces, integrable systems, algebraic combinatorics, see e.g. \cite{BaMa}, \cite{ARS}, \cite{ADSS}, \cite{MGOTaif}, \cite{MGOST}, \cite{BHJadv}.
+Coxeter's friezes are surprisingly connected to many classical areas of mathematics such as projective geometry, number theory, enumerative combinatorics~\cite{CoCo, Cox}.
+Many variants of friezes have been recently studied in connection with more fields: cluster algebras, quiver representations, moduli spaces, integrable systems, algebraic combinatorics, see, e.g., \cite{ADSS,ARS,BaMa,BHJadv,MGOST,MGOTaif}.

 In \cite{MGOST}, we establish a property called the ``triality'' that identifies three different objects: $\SL_{k}$-friezes, configurations of points in the projective spaces and periodic difference equations.
+A main application of the triality is that the combinatorics related to friezes allows to describe nice coordinate systems on the configurations spaces and in particular to exhibit a structure of cluster variety.

-In the rothcomimg paper \cite{CoOv}, Lagrangian configurations of points in the symplectic spaces are identified with symmetric periodic linear difference equations.
-The idea of completing the triality in the case of Lagrangian configurations with a combinatorial notion of ``symplectic friezes'' is due to Valentin Ovsienko.
+In \cite{CoOv}, Lagrangian configurations of lines in the symplectic spaces are identified with symmetric periodic linear difference equations.
+Valentin Ovsienko suggested to complete the triality in the case of Lagrangian configurations with a combinatorial notion of ``symplectic friezes''.
+This is what we do in the present paper in the case of 4-dimensional symplectic spaces by introducing a new family of friezes that we call ``symplectic $2$-friezes''.

-In the present paper we focus on the case of 4-dimensional symplectic spaces.
-This case is of particular interest for two reasons.
-Lagrangian configurations in dimension 4 are interpreted as a discrete version of classical Legendrian knots (``stick knots'').
-Symplectic frieze patterns provide a special coordinates system on the space of Legendrian knots quotient by the $\Sp_{4}$-action.
-Another interest of 4-dimensional symplectic friezes is that the ``local frieze rule'' in this case can be simplified using $2\times2$ determinants instead of $4\times4$ ones.
-We define a variant of friezes, called \textit{symplectic 2-friezes}, for which the local rule mixes the rule of the 2-friezes of \cite{MGOTaif} and the rule of wall numbers \cite{CoGu}.
+Lagrangian configurations in dimension 4 are interpreted as a discrete version of Legendrian knots.
+Symplectic $2$-friezes are a combinatorial interpretation of the space of Lagrangian configurations modulo $\Sp_{4}$-transformations.
+In particular they give special coordinate systems that provide a cluster variety structure on the moduli space of Lagrangian configurations.